sroccaserra/awesome-16-bit/README.md

 - Cadaver
 - Captive
 - **The Chaos Engine**
-- Cruise for a Corpse
+- Croisière pour un cadavre (Cruise for a Corpse)
 - Darkmere
 - Defender of the Crown
 - Disposable Hero